 Mountain bikers come in all sorts of shapes, sizes and ages.
 Cross Country suits light riders with great endurance and technical off-road ability.
-Mountain bike racing has categories for all ages and abilities; from fun races to mountain bike marathongs to elite competition at world and olympic level.
+Mountain bike racing has categories for all ages and abilities; from fun races to mountain bike marathons to elite competition at world and Olympic level.

 Away from racing, the mountain bike scene is huge with trail centres throughout the country offering routes to suit a wide range of ages and ability levels.